TomerPacific/MobileWebSpecialistNanodegree/Lesson 08 - Images with Markup/README.md

 - Should you inline the spinner or should you set its srcs to an external file?
 External

 ## Concept 14 Quiz - Project Part 2
+- Replaced smiley with unicode
+- Added meta tag with charset-utf8
+- Removed Flourish
+- Added a list with 4 social icons using zocial

+Code is: markupisprettyawesome